Remote's Modern Payroll Platform Surpasses 300% Growth, Fueling Ambitious Next Chapter as the Leading Global Employment Infrastructure

 - Remote Build provides customized support for companies from creating architecture to executing implementation.

-Whether a company connects through an existing HR suite, works on top of Remote's APIs, or logs in directly, Remote is built to deliver compliant, accurate global employment and payroll, every time.
+Whether a company connects through an existing HR suite, works on top of Remote's APIs, or logs directly into Remote, the result is the same: compliant, accurate global employment and payroll, every time.

 "At our core, we have always been in the business of trust: making sure people get paid correctly, compliantly, and with dignity, wherever they are in the world," said Job van der Voort, co-founder and CEO of Remote.
 "That trust comes with getting the hard things right, consistently, at scale.
 That is exactly what we have spent years doing: building the infrastructure, the compliance depth, and the owned entities that make it possible to get this right, in every country, every time.
 Opening that up to the world is the next step, and we are just getting started."